Abdelrahman-Abuhelal/Login-Registration-Backend/README.md

 Building the back end for users registration to enter their data by the json request sent.
+Email sent after successful registration to verify his email address and activate their account.

 When registering it validates if the email is registered before.
 If the email is new It will send a confirming token to his email (expires after 15 Min).